 Since November 2017, six churches have been forcibly closed in the Maghreb country – three were later reopened – as well as a Christian bookshop and day-care centre for Christian children.
 Dozens of other churches also received notifications ordering them to close.

-This has prompted the UN Human Rights Committee to call on the Algerian government to stop harassing its Christian minority.
+This prompted the UN Human Rights Committee to call on the Algerian government to stop harassing Christians.

-It also said the Algerian government should “refrain from obstructing the religion of persons who do not observe the official religion, in particular by the means of destruction and closure of establishments or refusal to grant registration of religious movements”.
+It also said the Algerian government should “refrain from obstructing the religion of persons who do not observe the official religion [Islam], in particular by the means of destruction and closure of establishments or refusal to grant registration of religious movements”.

 The issues faced by churches in Algeria were presented in a new report by the World Evangelical Alliance (WEA).